babarot/manyawk/README.md

 ## Usage

-You'll need to set AWKPATH to this library directory root when using manyawk.
+You'll need to set the [AWKPATH](https://www.gnu.org/software/gawk/manual/html_node/AWKPATH-Variable.html#AWKPATH-Variable) environment variable to this library directory root when using manyawk.

 ```console
 $ export AWKPATH=$PWD  # this library